Genymobile/scrcpy/doc/audio.md

 ## Bit rate

-The default audio bit-rate is 128Kbps.
+The default audio bit rate is 128Kbps.
 To change it:

 ```bash
 scrcpy --audio-bit-rate=64K